lorashley/ellis-enchanted/_posts/2017-02-13-miracle-grout-paint.md

 So it all started with my office and closet makeover and me working towards a more minimalist life.
 Thus far this year, I have been thoughtful in my words, actions, and lifestyle.
 I know it's only February, but it feels like its lasting longer than the usual resolution.
 Every time I accomplish something, it has propelled me to take on the next challenge.

-Since I'm impatient, that challenge was my kitchen.
+Since I'm impatient, that challenge was my kitchen. <!--more-->

 Whenever I fantasize about my dream kitchen, it looks nothing like the kitchen I currently have.